saidelgatem/demo.midtrans.com-FinalProject-Selenium-mvn-Testnj/README.md

 mvn clean test
 ```
 6. Selenium will open the browser and start automation.
-7. To view report of the automation execution, expand the target->surefire-reports folder and opne "index.html" in a browser
+7. To view report of the automation execution, expand the target->surefire-reports folder and open "index.html" in a browser
 ```sh
 ```
 ## Test run report